— DECK CLEANING · COOKEVILLE

 Should I seal my deck after cleaning?

 It's a good idea.
 Cleaning removes the protective layer, so sealing afterward helps protect the wood and extend the deck's life.
-We can recommend sealers or contractors if needed.
+I can recommend sealers or contractors if needed.
 Wait until the wood is fully dry — usually 24–48 hours after cleaning.

 How often should a deck be cleaned?